 This book is dedicated to my daughter, Beatrise Smart, born in 2015, right in the middle of this project.
 Your future is going to make ours look like we were standing still.
 May all our tomorrows be as bright as yours are today, my darling.

-This book demanded four years of love and sweat.
+This book demanded five years of love and sweat.
 Greatest thanks and love go to my amazing wife, Iveta Brigis, who endured many sacrifices while it was written.
 I am also thankful to my parents, Beatrice Smart and John E. Smart, who encouraged me from my youth to think about the future.
 Thanks also to my many mentors along the way, including James Grier Miller, Francis Crick, Jonas Salk, Lee Hood, Peter Bishop, Elle Martin and Fred Wendt, who all recognized that our future will clearly be amazing, even though we may traverse many valleys on the way there.
-Endless thanks to my mother-in-law, Janina Brigis, Beatrise’s loving Nana, who gave us the freedom to finish it.
+Endless thanks to my mother-in-law, Janina Brigis, Beatrise’s loving Nana, who gave us the freedom to finish this book.
 I hope you, dear reader, find it worth the time spent.